-One thing I’ve noticed, though, is francoas can sometimes send out an oddly shaped flower stalk.
+One thing I’ve noticed, though, is once every few years francoas can sometimes send out an oddly shaped flower stalk.

 It doesn’t seem to hurt the plant in the least, and in fact, if you were inclined to make a wreath for your head, these flattened bands would work even better!

-When googled, all I can find is a catch-all explanation indicating it’s a phenomenon that afflicts several species of plants, and is due to either a microscopic mite, virus, or even a random genetic mutation.
+Fasciation can affect several species of plants, and is due to either a microscopic mite, virus, or even a random genetic mutation.

-For example, I’ve seen the same thing happen on an artemisia absinthium plant, with the normally thin stem flattening out to a few inches.
+For example, I’ve seen the same thing happen on my artemisia plant, with the normally thin stem flattening out to a few inches.